tbd99/data-analytics-power-bi-report152/README.md

 A slicer filter toolbar was created to allow users to control how the data on the page are filtered.
 Two new vertical list slicers were created to enable the user to filter by Product Category from Products[Category] and Country from Stores[Country].
 A slicer toolbar was created with these slicers and a back button, linked to a bookmark with the toolbar hidden to allow users to click back to the main report page.
 A filter button was created on the main report page, linked to a bookmark with the toolbar open to allows users to navigate to the slicer toolbar from the main report page.

+Measures were created to show the selected value for each slicer.
+These measures were used to create card visuals to display the categories selected to the user.

 # Part 6, building the Stores Map page (milestone 8)
 A map visual was created using the previously created geographical hierarchy with the Profit YTD measure as values.
 A tile style slicer was added with Stores[Country] as the field to allow users to filter by country or show all countries.